Warren Worthington III: Decimation

-Following the death of Jean Grey, Warren and Paige take an extended leave of absence from the team.
-Warren begins doing overseas charity work at this point, in the form of a charity called "Mutants Sans Frontières" in Zanzibar (a reference to Doctors Without Borders), where he then proceeds to help stop a coup with the aid of Professor X's newest charges from nearby Genosha.
-In Excalibur, Warren meets up again with Callisto.
-As Paige reminds Warren of his history with Callisto, Viper attacks, but Warren and Callisto defeat Viper together.
+Following the death of Jean Grey, Warren takes an extended leave of absence from the team.
+He begins doing overseas charity work at this point, in the form of a charity called "Mutants Sans Frontières" in Zanzibar (a reference to Doctors Without Borders).
+There, he helps thwarts a coup attempt.

-In Generation M, Angel fakes having lost his wings to capture the Ghoul, a deranged serial killer who uses his retained mutant powers to murder ex-mutants.

-Though not an active member of any team, Warren reunites with the other surviving original X-Men — Cyclops, Iceman, and Beast — in a mission to stop Bishop from recapturing the fugitive mutants known as the 198, though Bishop later joins them in their rescue attempt.

-World War Hulk

-Angel joins with Hercules, Namora, and Amadeus Cho to calm down the rampaging Hulk.
-Afterward, Angel discovers that Amadeus Cho has hacked into Warren's bank accounts and stolen several million dollars from him, to help him further aid the Hulk.

 Messiah Complex

 Angel is part of the team that investigates the new mutant birth in Alaska.
 He is later part of the team who is looking for former Acolytes.
 He is next seen part of the same team, but attacking the Marauders.
 Warren goes against Mister Sinister, but is easily defeated once Sinister recovers from Emma Frost's mental attack.
 Angel is knocked out, but recovers and is present with the X-teams for the final battle over the fate of the baby.

 Divided We Stand

 Angel is later seen flying over San Francisco, going to meet with Hepzibah, Warpath, and Iceman, when he stumbles across an area that looks as if the 1960s never ended.
-He contacts Scott and Emma, asking them for assistance before suffering the mind-altering effects of the zone, which are revealed to be caused by Martinique Jason.
-Angel and the three other ensnared X-Men are sent by Martinique to confront Scott and Emma.
-Emma manages to free them from the illusion and, during the fall-out battle, Angel rescues Mayor Sadie Sinclair.
-Thankful for the assistance and for the idea of having real superheroes in their city, Mayor Sinclair then talks to Cyclops and Angel about helping them resettle the X-Men in San Francisco.
+He contacts Cyclops and Emma Frost, asking them for assistance before suffering the mind-altering effects of the zone, which are revealed to be caused by Martinique Jason.
+Angel and the three other ensnared X-Men are sent by Martinique to confront Cyclops and Frost.
+Frost manages to free them from the illusion and, during the fall-out battle, Angel rescues Mayor Sadie Sinclair.
+Thankful for the assistance and for the idea of having real superheroes in their city, Sinclair talks to Cyclops and Angel about helping them resettle the X-Men in San Francisco.